What are the prospects for the price of gold by 2025?

 Key interest rates and monetary policy (particularly the Fed)

-Interest rates are a major lever for gold.
-When the **US Federal Reserve (Fed)** raises its rates, it makes bonds more attractive, which can divert capital away from gold.
-Conversely, expectations of rate cuts or accommodative policies favor other assets, particularly those considered riskier such as stocks or cryptocurrencies, but also gold.
+Interest rates appear to be a lever for gold.
+When the US Federal Reserve (Fed) raises its rates, it makes bonds more attractive.
+Conversely, expectations of rate cuts or accommodative policies favor other assets, particularly those considered riskier, such as stocks or cryptocurrencies.

 Feeling “risk off” versus “risk on”

-Gold is a risk-off : it benefits during periods of risk aversion (crises, uncertainties, volatility).
-Conversely, during periods of market euphoria (risk-on), investors favor stocks, cryptocurrencies, or other assets with higher potential.
-Geopolitical events (tensions between major powers, conflicts, political crises) reinforce the flight to this safe-haven asset.
+Gold is a risk-off : it benefits during periods of risk aversion (crises, uncertainties).
+Conversely, during periods of market euphoria (risk-on), investors favor equities or other assets with greater potential.
+Geopolitical events (tensions between major powers, conflicts, political crises that undermine confidence in the currency) reinforce the flight to this safe-haven asset.
 Conversely, a return of global confidence, strong growth, or significant innovations can draw capital toward riskier assets, to the detriment of gold.

 Pressures on the US dollar and desensitization (de-dollarization)